 Buying your first car is definitely one of the biggest milestones anyone would face.
 While it is true that to a large extent, there isn’t a specific timeline or age by which you must own a car.
 It all depends on your unique life scenario.
 The time to invest in a car is when you absolutely can’t survive without one.
 Do you need a car to travel to and from work because buses and trains are not available?
 Do you need to move supplies that the only way to easily do it is by hiring a vehicle otherwise?
 Do you have the means to pay for the car, insurance, gas, maintenance, repairs, and taxes?
 And you’re going to park it where?
 Will you reserve a car park?
+Do you want to sell your junk car to get additional funds?
 Did you get a garage?
 Will the car be parked in a safe place?

 If the answers to these questions are yes, then buying a car is the right thing to do.
 Otherwise, conform to other valuable alternatives.
 Uber, Lyft, trains, metro, buses, taxis, and rental services are available.
 Normally these additional alternatives cost you less, cause less aggravation and allow you to enjoy life more when you don’t need the car on a daily basis.
 The process of buying your first car can be intimidating, that’s why you should follow this guideline when buying a car.